-7 Times "Bang Bang" & "Lady Marmalade" Were the Exact Same Song
+"Bang Bang" & "Lady Marmalade" Are the Same Song

 Listen, I am all for modern updates of old classics — note how much I loved Nicki Minaj's "Anaconda" music video — but we all need to take a moment to sit down and acknowledge that we have heard "Bang Bang" by Jessie J, Minaj, and Ariana Grande before back when it was called "Lady Marmalade".
 In fact, I think most of us are willing to admit that already, but I don't think we realize exactly how similar the two songs actually are.
 Listening to "Lady Marmalade" right before you listen to "Bang Bang" will reveal that the two of them are basically the same song, differentiated only by the fact that "Lady Marmalade" has four women on it instead of three and "Bang Bang" has all of its lyrics in English.